-In estimating fair value of portfolio investments, the Company starts with the cost basis of the investment, which includes amortized original issue discount and PIK interest and dividends, if any.
+In estimating fair value of portfolio investments, the Company starts with the cost basis of the investment, which includes amortized original issue discount and payment-in-kind income, if any.
 The transaction price is typically the best estimate of fair value at inception.
 When evidence supports a subsequent change to the carrying value from the original transaction price, adjustments are made to reflect the expected fair values.